chen0040/pydl-hands-on/notes/V&V.md

 The verification and validation of machine learning and "non-testable" system parts can be done via metamorphic testing and iterative metamorphic testing.

-## Machine Learning approach to Data Analytics Software Testing
+## Section 3.5 Machine Learning approach to Data Analytics Software Testing

 Machine learning can be used to build software testing automation for data analytics softwares.
 Such an approach can assist developers to improve their test strategy in verification and validation of a data analytics software